-Modular construction on the other hand revolutionises everything, from cutting time to changing attitudes.
+The traditional method of construction has been the accepted norm for a long time.
+By its very definition, the word ‘traditional’ means ‘conventional, customary and established’.
+On the other hand, modular construction revolutionises everything, from cutting time to changing attitudes.
 There are pros and cons to each method.
 In this blog, we outline how the two are different from one another – for good and bad reasons.

 Both traditional and modular construction begin in the same way.
 Planning, design, approvals, site preparation and development are all required.
 But, from this point onwards, everything changes.